-b) To appropriate additional revenues from National and Provincial Government that have become available over and above those anticipated in the annual budget, but only to revise or accelerate spending programs already budgetedfor. c) To authorise unforeseeable and unavoidable expenditure recommended by the Mayor.
+b) To appropriate additional revenues from National and Provincial Government that have become available over and above those anticipated in the annual budget, but only to revise or accelerate spending programs already budgetedfor. c) To authorise unforeseeable and unavoidable expenditure recommended by 20 | 2025/2026 APPROVED: MAY 2025 TVF DATE: 01 IIII Y 2025 EFFECTIVE DATE: 01 JULY 2025 Budget Implementation and Monitoring Policy the Executive Mayor. d) To authorize, unauthorised expenditure as anticipated by section 28(2)(g) of the MFMA.

-d) To authorize, unauthorised expenditure as anticipated by section 28(2)(g) of the MFMA. e) To authorise the spending of funds that were unspent at the end of the past financial year where the under-spending could not reasonably have been foreseen at the time to include projected roll-overs when the annual budget for the current year was approved by the Council.
+To authorise the spending of funds that were unspent at the end of the past financial year where the under-spending could not reasonably have been foreseen at the time to include projected roll-overs when the annual budget for the current year was approved by the Council.

-20 | 2023/2024 APPROVED: 30 MAY 2023 EFFECTIVE DATE: 01 JULY 2023 f) To correct any errors in the annual budget.
+To correct any errors in the annual budget.

 The adjustments budgets for above mentioned categories will be tabled to Council at the first available opportunity after above mentioned events occurred.
-The adjustments budget will be treated in the same manner as the annual budget in terms of calculation and implementation: - a) The adjustments budget must be approved by Council. - b) Any employee who becomes aware of or suspects the occurrence ofunauthorised expenditure must immediately report, in writing, such expenditure to the Accounting Officer or his/her delegate. - c) On discovery of alleged unauthorised expenditure, such expenditure must be left in the account i.e. relevant vote and the Accounting Officer or his/her delegate should record the details of the expenditure in an unauthorised expenditure register. - d) The Accounting Officer or his/her delegate must investigate the allegedunauthorised expenditure to determine whether the expenditure meets the definition of unauthorised expenditure. - e) During the period of investigation, the expenditure must remain in the expenditure account.
-The results of the investigation will determine the appropriate action to be taken regarding the expenditure. - f) Should the investigation reveal that the expenditure is in fact valid expenditure and therefore does not constitute unauthorised expenditure the details of the expenditure should be retained in the register for completeness purposes (and to provide an appropriate audit trail).
-The register must then be updated to reflect the outcome of the investigation. - g) If the investigation indicates that the expenditure is in fact unauthorised expenditure the Accounting Officer must immediately report, in writing, the particulars of the expenditure to the Mayor. - h) If Council subsequently condones the unauthorised expenditure, the municipality requires no further action as the amount has already been expensed in the statement of financial performance.
-The register should be updated to reflect the fact that the unauthorised expenditure was condoned. - i) If, however, the Council does not condone the amount, the accounting officer must take effective and appropriate action to recover the amount from the responsible person.
-21 | 11.
-BUDGET VIREMENTATION Refer to the George Municipality Virement Policy.
+The adjustments budget will be treated in the same manner as the annual budget in terms of calculation and implementation:

+a) The adjustments budget must be approved by Council.

+b) Any employee who becomes aware of or suspects the occurrence of unauthorised expenditure must immediately report, in writing, such expenditure to the Accounting Officer or his/her delegate.

+c) On discovery of alleged unauthorised expenditure, such expenditure must be left in the account i.e. relevant vote and the Accounting Officer, or his/her delegate should record the details of the expenditure in an unauthorised expenditure register.

+The Accounting Officer or his/her delegate must investigate the alleged unauthorised expenditure to determine whether the expenditure meets the definition of unauthorised expenditure.

+e) During the period of investigation, the expenditure must remain in the expenditure account.
+The results of the investigation will determine appropriate action to be taken regarding the expenditure.

+Should the investigation reveal that the expenditure is in fact valid expenditure and therefore does not constitute unauthorised expenditure the details of the expenditure should be retained in the register for completeness purposes (and to provide an appropriate audit trail).
+The register must then be updated to reflect the outcome of the investigation.

+21 | APPROVED: MAY 2025 EFFECTIVE DATE: 01 JULY 2025 g) If the investigation indicates that the expenditure is in fact unauthorised expenditure the Accounting Officer must immediately report, in writing, the particulars of the expenditure to the Executive Mayor.

+h) If Council subsequently condones the unauthorised expenditure, the municipality requires no further action as the amount has already been expensed in the statement of financial performance.
+The register should be updated to reflect the fact that the unauthorised expenditure was condoned.

+i) If, however, the Council does not condone the amount, the accounting officer must take effective and appropriate action to recover the amount from the responsible person.

+11. BUDGET VIREMENTATION Refer to the George Municipality Virement Policy.

 12. UNFORESEEN AND UNAVOIDABLE EXPENDITURE

 Refer to the George Municipality Irregular, Fruitless and Wasteful Expenditure Policy.

 13. BUDGET MONITORING

 Monitoring (section 71 of MFMA)

-The Accounting Officer with the assistance of the Chief Financial Officer and other senior managers is responsible for the implementation of the budget, and must take all
+The Accounting Officer with the assistance of the Chief Financial Officer and other senior managers is responsible for the implementation of the budget, and must take

-reasonable steps to ensure that:
+all reasonable steps to ensure that:

-- Funds are spent in accordance with the budget; - Expenses are reduced if expected revenues are less than projected; and - Revenues and expenses are properly monitored.
+Funds are spent in accordance with the budget; Expenses are reduced if expected revenues are less than projected; and - Revenues and expenses are properly monitored.